-The goal of the R&A subcommittee, is for everyone who would like to be of service to feel welcome and able to be involved at the various levels of service; Meetings, Districts, and World Services.
+The goal of the R&A subcommittee, is for everyone who would like to be of service to feel welcome and able to be involved at the various levels of service; Meetings/Groups, Districts/Regions, and MA World Services.
 Not only do we talk about these things, but we actively work on them.
-The R&A subcommittee is always seeking ways to more fully fulfill MA’s primary purpose of carrying “the message to the marijuana addict who still suffers” and ensuring that all marijuana addicts feel welcome and safe in MA, and have access to the message of recovery.
+The R&A subcommittee is always seeking ways to best support “our common welfare” (Tradition One), fulfill MA’s primary purpose of carrying “the message to the marijuana addict who still suffers” (Tradition Five), and ensure that all marijuana addicts with a desire to stop using marijuana feel welcome and safe in MA, and have access to the message of recovery (Tradition Three).

 How to Contact the R&A Subcommittee